iamthewalrus-git/github-slideshow/_posts/0000-01-02-iamthewalrus-git.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to iamthewalrus-git's slide!"
 ---
 This is iamthewalrus-git file
 Use the left arrow to go back!